 Our walk through magnificent limestone scenery continues today as we ascend out of Stainforth on to the limestone plateau to pass Smearset Scar.
 After dropping into the southern end of the lovely and secluded valley of Crummockdale we ascend once more into a dramatic landscape of broad limestone terraces.
 Following an old drover’s road we continue round the southern flank of Simon Fell, through striking limestone pavements, and ascend by an easy but quite lengthy route to the summit of Ingleborough (724m).
 The rocky summit is vast and offers excellent views all around.
 We leave the summit by the same way and descend, initially very steeply but then on a paved path, to Chapel le Dale.
 11.6 miles (18.7kms) with 2,300 feet (700m) of ascent, and 1,870 feet (570m)of descent.

 The entire path today follows an ancient packhorse route, the Craven Way, which comes up from Ingleton.
 After leaving Chapel le Dale and passing by Bruntscar and Winterscales it is not long before we come to, and pass beneath, the awesome Ribbleshead Viaduct with its 24 arches, Although it is a man-made structure it actually seems to enhance the natural beauty of the landscape.
 After passing a lonely signal box the path leaves the railway and ascends steeply around Whernside’s northern flank, another delightful section of the walk, to arrive at Wold’s End in Dentdale, where the valley opens up below in all its stunning beauty.
-A short distance further on brings us to Whernside Manor and the coach for our short journey to Sedbergh.
-8.7 miles (14kms) with 1,050 feet (320m) of ascent, and 1,495 feet (455m) of descent.
+We continue along Deepdale Beck and the River Dee into the delightful village of Dent with its narrow-cobbled streets, founded by Norse settlers.
+10 miles (16.1kms) with 1,100 feet (335m) of ascent, and 1,600 feet (490m) of descent.

-We start our walk along Deepdale beck and join the River Dee which leads us into Dentdale, possibly the greenest and loveliest of Yorkshire Dales, and into the village of Dent founded by Norse settlers.
-We wander through Dent’s narrow cobbled streets and continue along a riverside walk for a short distance before ascending over Frostrow to Sedbergh.
+We start our walk in Dent along the riverside for a short distance before ascending over Frostrow, descending to quiet lanes which lead us to Sedbergh.
 On clear days there are stunning views of the steep-sided rolling hills of the Howgill Fells.
-With a shorter day today there should be free time to explore Sedbergh, England’s official Book Town.
-7 miles (11.2Kms) with 625 feet (190m) of ascent, and 803ft (245m) of descent.
+With a shorter day today, there will be free time in the afternoon to explore Sedbergh, England’s official Book Town.
+5.5 miles (8.5Kms) with 570 feet (173m) of ascent, and 610 feet (186m) of descent.

 Day 9: Sedbergh to Newbiggin on Lune

 The route now crosses the whole of the Howgill Fell range in a wonderful six mile long and a grassy and wide ridge walk.
 The Howgills are unique in character and with their steep sided velvety folds in a compact group they could not be more different from the earlier limestone scenery.
 From Sedbergh we ascend via the charming Settlebeck Gill to the rounded tops of Arant Haw, Calders, and The Calf, the highest summit in the Howgills at 676m.
 On a clear day the views are magnificent with the Yorkshire Three peaks, the Lakeland Fells and the northern Pennines all visible in the distance.
 From The Calf the route continues along the ridge above Bowderdale and then drops down to the valley and finally on a short section of a country lane we arrive at the small village of Newbiggin on Lune.
-10.9 miles (17.5kms) with 2,185 feet (665m) of ascent, and 1,775 feet (540m) of descent.
+11.2 miles (18.1kms) with 2,330 feet (710m) of ascent, and 1,940 feet (590m) of descent.